kbasey/NFT-preview-card/README.md

 ### What I learned

-Working on this project I learned overlay two images using the positons relative and abolute.
+Working on this project I learned overlay two images using the positions relative and absolute.

 ```
 .img-equil {